 In this menu you can see the apps eating up your iPhone 11’s battery life and when they’re doing so.
 If you use an app a lot, it will obviously put a strain on your device’s battery.
 However, if it’s draining a ton of battery or an app you rarely use is sucking up a lot of power, you’ll want to investigate further.

 If you notice an issue, try updating the application to the latest version.
-App developers are rolling out iPhone 11/iOS 13 support updates and these updates could do wonder for your battery life.
+App developers are rolling out iPhone 11/iOS 14 support updates and these updates could work wonders.

 If updating doesn’t work, try deleting (permanently or temporarily) the app and see if things return to normal.
 If the issue persists, get in contact with the developer.

 If your apps aren’t the root of the issue, try resetting all of your settings.
 This will restore your settings to their factory defaults (so make sure you have your Wi-Fi passwords handy), but it could iron out your battery life issues.
 It has worked for us in the past.